oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/08-alert.md

 ## Firing Alerts
-In this step, we show you how to trigger alerts.
+This step shows you how to trigger alerts.

 ### Configuring Alerts
 When installing the Prometheus chart, we configure all the alerting-related settings in the customized [values.yaml](../prometheus/values.yaml) file.